• 1 package (200g) Flora Cook&Bake Unsalted, at room temperature

 For the Cake:

-1. In a bowl, place the glacé fruits, raisins, and candied fruits (dates, apricots, figs, plums).
-Add the brandy, honey, and the zest from the orange and lemon.
+1. In a bowl, place the candied fruit, raisins, and dried fruits (dates, apricots, figs, prunes).
+Add the cognac, honey, and the zest from the orange and lemon.
 Mix well, cover the bowl, and set aside to soak overnight (or for at least 2 hours).
 Stir occasionally.

-2. Grease a 24cm round baking tin and line the base with parchment paper.
+2. Grease a 24cm round baking tin and line the base with baking paper.
 Preheat the oven to 160°C. In a bowl, mix the flour, baking powder, cinnamon, nutmeg, and cloves.
-In a separate bowl or mixer, cream the unsalted butter and sugar until light and fluffy.
+In another bowl or in the mixer, place the Flora Cook&Bake Unsalted and the sugar.
+Beat until light and fluffy.

-3. Add the eggs one by one, continuing to beat.
+3. Add the eggs one by one and continue beating.
 Lower the mixer speed and gradually add the flour mixture.
-Add the candied fruits that have soaked in the brandy and the walnuts.
-Beat until you have a fluffy cake batter.
+Add the soaked dried fruits and the walnuts.
+Beat until you have a light, fluffy cake batter.

 4. Pour the batter into the tin and use a spoon to level the surface.
-Bake in the preheated oven for 1 hour and 15 minutes, or until a wooden skewer inserted into the center comes out clean.
+Bake in the preheated oven for 1 hour and 15 minutes, or until a wooden skewer inserted into the center of the cake comes out clean.

-5. Once baked, let it cool and turn it out after scoring around the edges.
-Pierce the surface with a wooden skewer and drizzle with 2 tablespoons of brandy.
-Repeat this process for 3-4 days.
-If making it many days in advance, wrap it in plastic wrap, keep it in a cool place, and 'water' it with a little brandy every 3–4 days.
+5. Once baked, let it cool and turn it out of the tin after scoring around the edges.
+Prick the surface with a wooden skewer and sprinkle with 2 tablespoons of cognac.
+Repeat this for 3-4 days.
+If making it many days in advance, wrap it in cling film, keep it in a cool place, and 'water' it with a little cognac every 3-4 days.
 This keeps it moist and full of aroma.

 Before decorating, make the icing: